 Welcome to the LESSON 2 in the CATECHESIS CORNER.
 We use this medium to thank and acknowledge all those who responded to our LESSON ONE by way of appreciation, questioning and various comments via mail or text messages.
 We received over 50 questions pertaining to the Catholic faith, so we promise to respond in due time.
 We may respond privately to you or we may treat your questions in the course of our future LESSONS.
-So always keep in touch with us, by reading, introducing others to this corner and by giving us feedback via our emails:

 As usual we implore you to necessarily get your Bible and “the Catechism of the Catholic Church” (popularly known as CCC) for a fruitful catechesis session.
 We have also decided to be recommending books to help deepen the understanding of the true apostolic faith.